 indicates an unknown LCI (see 10.24.6.7 (LCI and Location Civic retrieval using fine timing measurement

 procedure)).
 The Late, Incapable and Refused bits in the Measurement Report Mode field are set to 0.
+The Co-Located BSSID list subelement is present in the Measurement Report subelement of the Neighbor Report element, when there is at least one other BSS which is co-located with the reporting BSS.

 Editor: Modify section 8.4.4.12 AP Geospatial Location ANQP-element as follows: